 Occupancy Limits & Floor Plan

 Pillsbury court townhouses are limited to no more than 2 adults and 3 children.
 The townhouse features three floors of living space.
 Located on the first floor are a kitchen, dining area, and a comfortable living room that opens onto a fenced patio through a sliding glass door.
-Two bedrooms and a bath are located on the second floor.
+Two bedrooms and a bathroom are located on the second floor.
 A family room and utility room are located at the basement level.
 The basement level contains no second means of egress; therefore, it may not be used as a sleeping area.